vinnnncennnnt/Introduction-On-Neural-Networks/README.md

 # M1-Projet-IA

-To run this project just launch the python script that you want to experiment with (present in the Main forlder).
+To run this project just launch the python script that you want to experiment with (present in the Main folder).

-the options are :
+the available options are :

 1. Kppv-et-perceptron
    - [k-plus-proches-voisins.py](Main/Kppv-et-perceptron/k-plus-proches-voisins.py)